ctx42/jsontype/README.md

   * [Supported types](#supported-types)
 <!-- TOC -->

-`jsontype` is a small module that helps preserve Go types when marshaling them to JSON by adding the Go type to the marshalled JSON.
+`jsontype` is small Go module that preserves Go types when marshaling to JSON by embedding the type information in the JSON itself.

 ## Marshaling and Unmarshaling